 The security of the examination and the trust which instructors place in our service must be maintained!

 All parking on the Marshall University campus is handled by the Parking Office located on 18th Street and 5th Avenue.
 Please contact the Parking Office if you have specific questions or concerns about parking spaces and permits.
 They can be reached at 304-696-6406.

 The Financial Aid Office (Old Main 120) assists all Marshall University Students with their financial needs.
 ODS cannot offer other financial assistance to students with disabilities.
 Funds in this office are used to provide academic assistance for students in the classroom.

-Finding your Advisor
+Find your Advisor

-Each student is assigned an academic advisor in his/her college to assist in the selection of classes and assure that students select and complete the required courses of a specific major.
+Each student is assigned an academic advisor in his/her college to assist in the selection of classes and assure students select and complete the required courses of a specific major.
 We will help you find your advisor, if you are not sure who or where he/she might be located and we strongly suggest that each student meet with her/his advisor on a regular basis so that the advisor can get to know the student better and help you stay on track to get the classes you need to complete your degree or help you with the selection of another major if needed.